sathiyavrs/HitTheGreenSquare/README.md

 # Hit The Green Square
 ###### Beta Version Source Code

 Puzzle game inspired by [DX Ball](http://www.blitwise.com/superdxb.html) and [Mark of the Ninja](https://www.kleientertainment.com/games/mark-ninja).
-Playable on web browsers supporting WebGL.
+Playable on web browsers that support WebGL.

 Your objective is to find and hit the green block.
 There are many obstacles in your path that you'll have to deal with.